schibsted/tweet_ui/README.md

 # tweet_ui

-Flutter Tweet UI - Flutter package that is inspired from [twitter-kit-android](https://github.com/twitter-archive/twitter-kit-android).
+Flutter Tweet UI - Flutter package that is inspired by [twitter-kit-android](https://github.com/twitter-archive/twitter-kit-android).
 Works on iOS and Android.

 ## Getting Started